nav-e/machine-learning/README.md

 ### Planned work to do:

-1. Complete the driving simulation module.
+1. All modules planned and discussed completed.